arkency/posts/posts/2017-10-02-event-sourcing-whole-app-opinions.md

 ## Recap

 Being honest about a technology or a technique is not only knowing _"the good parts"_ but also what pitfalls to be aware of.

 There is [No Silver Bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet).
 In the end you'll have to make a judgement — in the context of your application and the business domain it supports.

 It is however good to **know your options first** and **what price tag** does each of them comes with.

+By the way, you can now learn Event Sourcing from [Domain-Driven Rails](https://blog.arkency.com/domain-driven-rails/) book.
+We've just added 50 new pages about this technique.
+To celebrate, use **HIGH5EVENTSOURCING** coupon with **25% off**.